gamemanual0/gm0/source/docs/useful-resources.rst

 Programming
 -----------

 `Learn Java for FTC <https://raw.githubusercontent.com/alan412/LearnJavaForFTC/master/LearnJavaForFTC.pdf>`_:highlight:`*`  --- An  introduction to FTC programming, assuming no preexisting Java knowledge.
-It is also available for sale as a `paperback book <https://www.amazon.com/Learn-Java-FTC-Alan-Smith/dp/B08DBVKXLZ>`_.
+It is also available for sale as a `paperback book (paid) <https://www.amazon.com/Learn-Java-FTC-Alan-Smith/dp/B08DBVKXLZ>`_.

 `FTC Robot Controller Repository <https://github.com/FIRST-Tech-Challenge/FtcRobotController>`_:highlight:`*` --- The home of the FTC SDK.
 Also check out the associated `wiki <https://github.com/FIRST-Tech-Challenge/FtcRobotController/wiki/>`_ and `JavaDocs <https://first-tech-challenge.github.io/FtcRobotController/>`_.